 - UCSF does not accept international students for clinical experiences

-- Student must be in good academic standing at an accredited US medical school
+- Students must be in good academic standing at an accredited US medical school

-- Student must be applying for a visiting elective based at one of the San Francisco Campuses (Electives at BCHO or Highland hospital do not count)
+- Students must be applying for a visiting elective based at one of the San Francisco Campuses (Electives at BCHO or Highland hospital do not count)

 - Requirements for the UCSF School of Medicine’s clinical electives must also be met.
 Please refer to VSAS for department-specific additional application requirements: UCSF VSAS Additional Requirements

 - Please note that the Emergency Medicine, General Surgery, Radiology and Urology departments have their own application processes separate from VESP which you can find below under the Application drop-down.

 - Completed VESP application which you can also fill out on the VSAS website when you apply for your elective.
 You can also refer to the website below to apply:

 - An official academic transcript from your school of medicine (electronic preferred)

 - Recent CV which you can upload directly on the Qualtrics website when you apply for the VESP